ZerothAngel/FtDScripts/missile/generalmissile.md

     }

 ### Plain Torpedoes ###

-Alternative to sonar guidance (and far more undetectable at the cost of relying on the detectors of the firing ship).
-Note that the PN gain has to be pretty high.

-    Config = {
-       MinAltitude = -500,
-       DetonationRange = nil,
-       DetonationAngle = 30,
-       LookAheadTime = nil,
-       LookAheadResolution = 3,

-       AntiAir = {
-          DefaultThrust = nil,
-          TerminalRange = nil,
-          Thrust = nil,
-          ThrustAngle = nil,
-          OneTurnTime = 3,
-          OneTurnAngle = 15,
-          Gain = 300,
-       },
-    }

-### Plain Torpedoes (Alternate) ###

-A problem with using AA mode for torpedoes is that the torpedoes will indiscriminately target parts of the ship above the water line and end up skimming the surface on approach.

-An alternative is to use a profile with a closing depth set to 5 meters (or whatever) below the target's depth.

 This is basically a copy of the bottom-attack torpedo profile but with less extreme closing depth.